Suicide prevention

 The National Guidelines for Child and Youth Behavioral Health Crisis Care booklet from Substance Abuse and Mental Health Services Administration (SAMHSA) is a valuable resource.

-The Ask Suicide-Screening Questions (ASQ) Toolkit, is useful NIH resource for child and youth services organizations.
+The Ask Suicide-Screening Questions (ASQ) Toolkit, is a useful National Institute of Mental Health resource for child and youth services organizations.
 The kit was developed in three pediatric Emergency Departments.
 The early identification and treatment of patients at elevated risk for suicide is a key prevention strategy.

 The American Academy of Pediatrics has an educational resource to support pediatric health clinicians called Suicide: Blueprint for youth suicide prevention.